Oklahoma vs. West Virginia NCAA Football Odds, Plays and Insights | September 25, 2021

-Oddsmakers massively favor the No. 4 Oklahoma Sooners (3-0, 0-0 Big 12) when they host the West Virginia Mountaineers (2-1, 0-0 Big 12) on Saturday, September 25, 2021 in a matchup between Big 12 rivals at Gaylord Family Oklahoma Memorial Stadium.
+Oddsmakers massively favor the No. 4 Oklahoma Sooners (3-0, 0-0 Big 12) when they host the West Virginia Mountaineers (2-1, 0-0 Big 12) on Saturday, September 25, 2021 in a matchup between Big 12 opponents at Gaylord Family Oklahoma Memorial Stadium.
 Oklahoma is favored by 17 points.
-The contest's point total is 55.5.
+The over/under for the outing is set at 56.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.